ngozinwogwugwu/ngozinwogwugwu.github.io/_posts/2021-05-02-skylights.markdown

 categories: architecture
 ---

-If I build a home, I want to include skylights in spaces that are generally neglected
+If I build a home, I want to include skylights in spaces that are generally neglected.

 # In the Bathroom